ram-ev/ram-homepage-clean/content/english/blog/verena-kunz.md

 date: "2019-04-07"
 description:
 image: images/blog/research.png
-title: Förderung einer Konferenzteilnahme bei der EPSA 2019
+title: Funding of conference participation at EPSA 2019
 ---

-Wir freuen uns [Verena Kunz](https://verenakunz.github.io/) bei ihrer Teilnahme bei der jährlichen Konferenz der [European Political Science Association (EPSA)](https://www.epsanet.org/conference-2019/) vom 20.-22.
-Juni 2019 in Belfast unterstützen zu können.
-Verena Kunz ist Doktorandin und wissenschaftliche Mitarbeiterin an der Universität Mannheim.
-Sie präsentiert ein gemeinsames Paper mit Britt Bolin (Universität Mannheim) zum Thema “Why Do Women Speak Less?
+We are happy to announce that we will support [Verena Kunz's](https://verenakunz.github.io/) participation at the annual conference of the [European Political Science Association (EPSA)](https://www.epsanet.org/conference-2019/) 2019 in Belfast (June 20-22, 2019).
+Verena Kunz is a doctoral candidate and research associate at the University of Mannheim.
+She will  present a co-authored paper (with Britt Bolin, University of Mannheim) on “Why Do Women Speak Less?
 Disentangling Gender Differences in European Parliament Speechmaking”.
-Wir wünschen viel Erfolg!
+We wish Verena Kunz all the best!